FraternityITGroup/Fraternity/README.md

 # Fraternity-
-Official Server Website Of A The Fraternity
+Official github Of The Fraternity InfoSec